matthewbeckler/trax_fault_sim_cuda/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+A good high-level introduction to what this actually is is found in the file [project_report.pdf](./project_report.pdf).

 First, circuit designs must be converted into the right "easy" format for use by the GPU fault simulator.
 Use `python convert_to_easy_format.py c432`, for example.
 Then you can use `python ref/fault_sim.py c432` to run the very slow reference implementation.
 Then use `./build.sh` to build the three variants of the GPU code.
 Then TODO.